 Seasons at Patagonia River Guides North

-Normal tourism season begins after Christmas and the New Year so the PRG North area is much more relaxed and the fish are very willing.
-Imagine a Christmas where it is light until 10:30 pm and you can sit on the deck of your cabin watching fish rise (if you can stand it) while enjoying a glass of malbec wine instead of watching snowflakes and "The Sound of Music".
-PRG North normally offers a pre-season rate to attract clients during this time, not because it's a slow fishing time, but rather because the holiday season tends to keep most anglers at home.
-If you're looking for a great place to spend the holidays, imagine long days, great fishing, energetic guides, and a very relaxed atmosphere with few people.
+Normal tourism season begins after Christmas and the New Year so our area is much more relaxed and the fish are very willing.
+Imagine a Christmas where it is light until 10:30 pm and you can sit on the deck of your cabin enjoying a glass of Malbec instead of watching snowflakes and “The Sound of Music”.
+PRGN normally offers a pre-season rate to attract clients during this time, not because it’s slow fishing, but rather because the holiday season tends to keep most anglers at home.
+If you’re looking for a great place to spend the holidays, imagine long days, great fishing, energetic guides, and a very relaxed atmosphere with few people.

+This time of the year offers the most predictable weather and fishing conditions.
 Water levels continue to drop and water temperatures rise this time of the year.
-Every fishery is open and in perfect shape giving you the most options for the "fish a different river every day" philosophy that PRG North follows throughout the season.
-This is prime time and getting a spot with PRG North is not easy.
+Every fishery is open and in perfect shape giving you the most options for the “fish a different river every day” philosophy that PRGN often follows throughout the season.
+Guests often divide their stay between two or more different estancia lodges, most of which are right on amazing rivers, with other stream options within an hour’s drive.
+This is prime time and getting a spot with PRGN is not easy.
 Repeat customers reserve most spots year after year.
-If you can get a spot, you won't be disappointed!
+If you can get a spot, you won’t be disappointed!

 Getting to Patagonia River Guides North